 Method-2: How To Check NTP Status Using ntpstat Command?

-ntpstat will report the synchronisation state of the NTP daemon (ntpd) running on the local machine.
+ntpstat will report the synchronization state of the NTP daemon (ntpd) running on the local machine.

-If the local system is found to be synchronised to a reference time source, ntpstat will report the approximate time accuracy.
+If the local system is found to be synchronized to a reference time source, ntpstat will report the approximate time accuracy.

 The ntpstat command returns three kind of status code based on the NTP sync.
 The details are below.

 1:It returns 1 if clock is not synchronised.